 ** 3-character month name abbreviation can also be specified as MMM.

-.js file you downloaded, there are also a few variables at the top you can
+Inside the .js file you downloaded, there are also a few variables at the top you can customize:

 - Calendar attributes